-A typical Orthopaedic overnight call week looks like the following:
+A typical Main Campus orthopaedic call week looks like the following:

 During the Christmas and New Year’s Holiday weeks, the program has a tradition of additional time off from clinical duties.
-Typically, all clinical and OR coverage will be handled by half those residents rotating at hospitals.
-This allows the other half of the residents participating in the Holiday block to have 4-5 days completely free of clinical responsibilities.
-Those residents that are participating in the Christmas Block will then have to work the New Year’s Block (and vice versa).
+Typically, all clinic and OR coverage will be handled by half the residents rotating at those hospitals.
+This allows the other half of residents participating in the Holiday block to have 4-5 consecutive days off.

-During the week, each resident carries their own “individual” service, responsible for patients that they cared for in the operating room.
-This rule applies to senior level residents, chief residents, and fellows as well.
-Overnight call admissions and consult patients typically are distributed to their service-specific needs in the morning, with the junior resident on each service typically helping to orchestrate consult patient care.
+During the week, each resident carries their own “individual” service, responsible for the patients they cared for in the operating room.
+This rule applies to senior level residents and chief residents as well.
+Overnight call admissions and consult patients typically are distributed based on their service-specific needs in the morning, with the junior resident on each service typically helping to orchestrate consult patient care.
 Senior level and chief residents are always available to answer questions and help with co-management of more complex patients that make up part of the junior resident’s service.

 Ancillary Staff/Hospitalist Services

 To optimize patient care for the more complex patient cases, orthopaedic medicine co-management services are available.
-The orthopaedic medicine co-management service is a full-time internal medicine staff whose service is entirely made up of orthopaedic patients.
-Their expertise is available to help with complex medical issues, pre-operative optimization, post-operative management.
+There are also PAs and NPs available to assist with daytime floor issues at Main campus and the regional hospitals.
+Their expertise is available to help with complex medical issues, pre-operative optimization and post-operative management.